Lower regularity solutions of the biharmonic Schr\"odinger equation in a quarter plane: Proof of Theorem

 and

 for all $n \in \mathbb{Z}$.

-Figure 1 help us to see that there are infinities set of parameters which one satisfies the relations \eqref{det1} and \eqref{eq:lambda condition}.
+Figure \ref{fig} help us to see that there are infinity set of parameters which one satisfies the relations \eqref{det1} and \eqref{eq:lambda condition}.
 In fact, for example, pick $\lambda_1\approx 0$ and $\lambda_2 \approx 1/3$.
-Therefore, for $0\leq s<\frac12$ the choice of parameters $\lambda_1$ and $\lambda_2$ satisfying the following conditions
+Thus, for $0\leq s<\frac12$, the choice of parameters $\lambda_1$ and $\lambda_2$ satisfying the following conditions